These intriguing pieces seamlessly fuse macro photography with naturally occurring oil sands which creates a multi-dimensional viewing experience

 Seaward's striking contemporary oil sand panels explore the relationship between perception and opinion, incorporating a variety of materials from ink on paper to textured rich oil sands encapsulated in glass-like resin.
 These intriguing pieces seamlessly fuse macro photography with raw naturally occurring oil sands in an aim to expand upon one’s awareness of Alberta’s most controversially utilized resource formulating it beyond its utilitarian history and social dogma.
 Seaward has a deep reverence for imagery, which combined with his meticulous approach, allows the viewer to surmise and discover the allegorical through natural form, offering an opportunity to break with the past to see anew.

-Lucas Seaward is a Canadian painter, photographer who has always been fascinated with the complex relationship between man and nature.
-Inspired by his journey to Fort McMurray in 2009, Lucas discovered the immense scale of the industrial development happening in remote Northern Alberta.
-Conflicted with mixed emotions from the experience Lucas has since been on a mission to advocate responsible development while encouraging awareness of mans growing impact on the planet.
-Today, out of his studio in Alberta, Lucas pursues a reconnection between humanity and nature.
-His paintings combined naturally occurring 100 million year old organic material known as Bitumen ( a.k.a.
-Oil Sands which is used to produce thousands of everyday items ranging from plastics to perfume ) with modern day subject matter.
-His recent works challenge us to observe the inner workings of our way of life and the balance we have to maintain with our surroundings.
+Lucas Seaward is a Canadian painter, photographer, graphic designer who has always been fascinated with the complex relationship between man and nature.
+In 2009 Lucas journeyed to Fort McMurray where he discovered the immense industrial development happening in Northern Alberta.
+Conflicted with mixed emotions of the visit Lucas has since been on a mission to challenge our perceptions of Alberta’s oil sands, advocating open-mindedness while encouraging awareness of man’s growing impact on the planet.
+Today, out of his studio in Edmonton, Lucas pursues a reconnection between humanity and nature with an imaginative new approach to an ancient substance.

 This body of work is an accumulation of seven years of photography taken entirely within walking distance of Fort McMurray.